RingCentral-Pro-Services/ivrorchestrator-docs/docs/index.md

 ## Scheduling Prompts

 Scheduling a prompt allows you to define a start and end date and time during which the prompt should be active.
-You may schedule up to five (5) additional prompts in addition to the default prompt media.
+You may create up to five (5) additional prompts in addition to the default prompt media.
+Any prompt can become a scheduled prompt by defining a start and end date within the IVR Prompt Media's configuration.

 * Be aware when scheduling prompts across IVR’s in different time zones or site time formats (12h or 24h).
 For example, if you are bulk editing IVR’s across both the central and mountain time zones to schedule a prompt, and specify 3pm as the start time, it will be scheduled as 3pm central time and 3pm mountain time (no localization is performed).